Skip to content

 Choose between two on-campus experience options:

-- One-week on-campus Writers’ Residency with extended online sessions: During the first week, Monday through Friday, you attend a master class taught by a notable instructor and on Saturday and Sunday you attend an agents-and-editors weekend.
-Both the master class and the weekend require on-campus attendance.
-During the two weeks that follow, you attend additional writing classes online and submit a final piece of writing.
+• One-week on-campus Writers’ Residency with pre and post online sessions: During the first week you attend two online classes; you also prepare for the master class held during the second week by reading your peers’ manuscript submissions.
+During the second week, Monday through Friday, you attend a master class (10 am to 5 pm) taught by a notable instructor; on Saturday and Sunday, you attend an agents-and- editors weekend (two full days of panels and break out groups).
+During the third week, you attend two additional classes online and submit a final piece of writing.
+You must attend all online and on-campus sessions to earn credit for the course.

-- One-week on-campus Writers’ Residency with extended on-campus sessions: You come to campus for a full three weeks.
-During the first week, Monday through Friday, you attend a master class taught by a notable instructor and on Saturday and Sunday you attend an agents-and-editors weekend.
-Then, you continue to study on campus during the next two weeks, taking additional writing classes and submitting a final piece of writing.
+• One-week on-campus Writers’ Residency with pre and post on-campus sessions: During the first week you attend two classes in person; you also prepare for the master class held during the second week by reading your peers’ manuscript submissions.
+During the second week, Monday through Friday, you attend a master class (10 am to 5 pm) taught by a notable instructor; on Saturday and Sunday, you attend an agents-and-editors weekend (two full days of panels and break out groups).
+During the third week, you attend two additional classes in person and submit a final piece of writing.
+You must attend all on-campus sessions to earn credit for the course.
 Harvard Summer School offers, for an additional fee, housing, meal plans, and on-campus activities.
 Learn more about campus life at Harvard.

 International Students Who Need a Visa

-To meet the on-campus requirement, you choose the One-Week Writers’ Residency with extended on-campus sessions to study with us for the full three weeks here in Cambridge.
+To meet the on-campus requirement, you choose the One-Week Writers’ Residency with pre and post on-campus sessions to study with us for the full three weeks here in Cambridge.
 You can easily request an I-20 for the F-1 student visa through Harvard Summer School.
 For more details, see International Student Study Options for important visa information.

 In-Person Co-Curricular Events